-Fix: Replace your push mower’s gas cap if you are unable to clean the cap and open the vent.
+SOLUTION: Replace your push mower’s gas cap if you are unable to clean the cap and open the vent.

-Bad Spark Plug or Loose Connection Will Cause a Push Mower Not to Start
+5. Bad Spark Plug or Loose Connection

-Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
+SOLUTION: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug if you find it is damaged or unable to be sufficiently cleaned.

-A push mower uses a thin, rectangular shaped, air filter.
+A push mower uses a thin, rectangular-shaped, air filter.
 It will typically be a paper or foam air filter.
 The function of your air filter is to prevent dirt and debris from entering the air intake and damaging your engine.

-Your mower needs air to run.
+Your lawn mower needs air to run.
 When the source of air is blocked, your engine is starved of air and will lose power or not start.

-Running plugged air filter not only can cause your mower not to start and run, it may also cause extensive internal engine damage.
+Running plugged air filter not only can cause your lawn mower not to start and run, but it may also cause extensive internal engine damage.
 This could mean having to purchase a new push mower.

-Fix: Take time to inspect your air filter regularly.
+SOLUTION: Take time to inspect your air filter regularly.
 Clean and replace when necessary.
 To access your air filter, unscrew the thumbscrews to remove the cover on your air filter housing.

 Remove your filter.
 Be careful to not knock dirt into the air intake when you remove your filter.
 Wipe out any dirt with a clean dry cloth.

-Clean a Push Mower Paper Air Filter
+Steps to Clean a Push Mower Paper Air Filter

 - Tap your paper air filter against a solid surface to knock as much dirt out of the air filter as you can remove.